UltraEngine/Documentation/CPP/PickInfo.md

 **Base class:** [Object](Object.md)

-This class contains information from the results of a ray cast test.
+This class contains information from the results of a ray cast.

 | Property | Type | Description |
 | ----- | ----- | ----- |